Amsterdam

 A Poignant Journey Through History

-Inside the rooms are bare.
+Most visitors focus on the bookcase.
+Don’t.
+On the walls of Anne’s bedroom, a few posters and postcards still hang.
+The rooms are bare.
 Otto wanted it that way so visitors would focus on what happened here rather than objects.
 The space feels smaller than you imagined.
 The windows still have blackout paper.
-Marks on the wall show where Anne measured her height.
-Everything is quiet.
-Footsteps echo on the wooden stairs.

 Conclusion